 Keep Kids Safe During Albany Winters

 Looking for cold weather fun for the kids?
-When winter finally arrives in the Capital Region, there are always plenty of outdoor activities to discover, including alpine skiing and ice skating at the Empire Skate Plaza.
+When winter finally arrives in the Capital Region, there are always plenty of outdoor activities to discover, including alpine skiing at local resorts and ice skating at the Empire Skate Plaza.

 However, as you know, winter presents a few different risks than during other times of the year.
 From frigid temperatures to thin ice, learn about how you can ensure your kids have fun this season and stay safe.

 Before you let the kids outdoors for any kind of winter activity you should have them dress in the proper clothing.
 Winter temperatures typically range between just above freezing to below zero, and if your kids are going to be outside, you'll want them protected from the elements.

 Winter clothing should be warm and consist of removable layers.
 The main source of protection will be a waterproof outer layer and a moisture-wicking inner layer, and the other recommended items of clothing include snow boots, gloves or mittens, and a hat.